claimdocadmin/pjson/README.md

 contact person, etc.). `addresses` contains an array of provider address objects.
-`taxonomies` is an array of taxonomy classification objects,`licenses` contains an array of license information. `identifiers` contains an array of other identifier objects. `specialities` contains an array of provider specalitt objects. `direct-addresses` contain an array of Direct email address objects.
+`taxonomies` is an array of taxonomy classification objects,`licenses` contains an array of license information. `identifiers` contains an array of other identifier objects. `direct-addresses` contain an array of Direct email address objects.
 Each of these main components are described in detail in the sections below.
 Much of the information is optional or is only required in specific circumstances.
 It is possibile to add additional infformation to this document